 - Cabbage: Any variety of cabbage will do, but Sweet Choi and Bok Choi are my favorite.

 - Ground beef: If you are a vegetarian, you can skip the meat, and it will still turn out great.
 You can also use cut-up chicken breast.

 - Soy sauce: This is the secret of this dish.
 For those who do not use soy, you can replace it with liquid Aminos or tamari.

 - Honey: It adds a slight sweetness without overwhelming the dish.

 How to put it together?

-Then add in the chopped cabbage, and allow to wilt.
+Then add in the chopped cabbage, and allow it to wilt.
 It won’t take long, about one minute only.
 In the meantime, prepare the sauce by mixing soy, honey, water, and one tablespoon of corn starch.

-Once the cabbage has wilted, pour in the sauce over it and mix to coat.
+Once the cabbage has wilted, pour the sauce over it and mix to coat.
 Turn off the heat and cover.
 Serve with white rice sprinkled with Nigella and Sesame seeds.

 Can I add other vegetables to it?